ravi9/ov-sm-wiki/macOS.md

 ## Troubleshooting

-* If you have Apple M1, please see the [community discussion page](https://github.com/openvinotoolkit/openvino_notebooks/discussions/10) about using Rosetta* 2
+* If you have Apple M1, please see the [community discussion page](https://github.com/openvinotoolkit/openvino_notebooks/discussions/10) about using Rosetta* 2.
+For example, there are known issues with the use of model optimizer, and thus you may need to convert the model on x86 machines in prior.

 * If you use Anaconda or Miniconda, see the [[Conda]] wiki page.